 On the left side of the Bluetooth panel, you will see the Bluetooth icon with the status below it.
 If it showing Bluetooth: Off, click the Turn Bluetooth On button to enable it.

 That’s all it takes to show on Bluetooth on a Mac.
 While you’re here, we recommend checking the Show Bluetooth within the menu bar box, if it isn’t already enabled.

 This will place a Bluetooth icon at the highest of your screen, allowing you to simply access Bluetooth connections without going into this panel whenever.

-How to Add new Bluetooth Device on Mac
+How to Add a new Bluetooth Device to Mac

 Like macOS, most other operating systems (including Windows 10, Android, and iOS) set themselves as discoverable once you have the Bluetooth options open.
 For devices like Bluetooth keyboards, mice, headphones, and similar, the precise method to enter pairing mode depends on the device.
 Check the manual for more information.